Licensing Mendix Cloud Apps

 For more details on downloading a backup, see Download a Backup.

-It is not possible to unlink an app from a licensed node.
-The only way to do this is to connect another app to the licensed node; this automatically unlinks the existing app.
+It is not necessary to unlink an app from its current environment before linking it to a new node.
+Instead, you can connect another app to the node; this automatically unlinks the existing app.

 The Exchanging Linked Apps Between Nodes section provides an example of how you can use this behavior.